-A number of studies of Iontophoresis for Peyronie’s Disease Treatment have reported varying success using iontophoresis in the treatment of Peyronie’s disease.
+A number of studies of iontophoresis for Peyronie’s disease treatment have reported varying success.
 One involved 100 men treated with a combination of dexamethasone, lidocaine, and verapamil in a patch placed over the plaque, to which an electrical current was applied.
 The men received three weekly treatments, after which 96% reported complete relief from pain, 53% had a reduction in plaque, 37% noted improvement in penile curvature, and 44% said erectile dysfunction had improved.
 (Riedl 2000)

 The same researchers also treated 25 men with verapamil and dexamethasone using the same treatment schedule.
 Again, all the men had complete pain relief, but the men got better results than did the men who were treated with three drugs.
 In the two-drug group, 90% had disappearance or significant improvement of plaque and 88% saw improvement in penile deformity.

-Iontophoresis for Peyronie’s Disease Treatment is typically given at a rate of two to four 20-minute sessions per week for six to 12 weeks.
+Iontophoresis/electric shock for Peyronie’s disease treatment is typically given at a rate of two to four 20-minute sessions per week for six to 12 weeks.
 The only reported side effect is mild skin irritation related to the delivery of the electrical pulse.

 Montorsi F et al. Transdermal electromotive multi-drug administration for Peyronie’s disease: preliminary results.
 J Androl 2000 Jan-Feb; 21(1): 85-90